Positive $\mathrm{Ric}_2$ curvature on products of spheres and their quotients via intermediate fatness: Free biquotient actions

-We will prove several of our results using the theory of biquotients.
-We recall that, by definition, a \textit{biquotient} is any manifold obtained as the quotient of homogeneous space $G/H$ by a free action by a subgroup $L< G$.
-Eschenburg systematically studied biquotients in his habilitation \cite{Es84}.
+Several of our results will be proved using the theory of biquotients.
+We recall that, by definition, a \textit{biquotient} is any manifold obtained as the quotient of a homogeneous space $G/H$ by a free action by a subgroup $L< G$.
+Eschenburg systematically studied biquotients in his habilitation thesis~\cite{Es84}.
 Biquotients have an alternative description which is often useful.
 Given any closed subgroup $U< G\times G$ where $G$ is a compact Lie group, one obtains an action by $U$ on $G$ given by $(u_1,u_2)\ast g = u_1 g u_2^{-1}$.
 When this action is free, the quotient space is denoted $G/\!\!/U$.
 In the special case where $U = L\times H$ with $L,H< G$, the quotient space is also sometimes denoted $L\backslash G/H$.
 In this context, one can view $L\backslash G/H$ as the quotient by an $L$-action on $G/H$, or as the quotient by an $H$-action on $L\backslash G$.